cerfacs-globc/icclim/doc/source/tutorial/TUTO_C3S_Cold_Spell_Duration_Index.rst

 =====
 In this tutorial, we will show you haw to calculate the :ref:`Cold-Spell Duration Index<csdi>` (CSDI), using data provided by Copernicus Climate Change Service (`C3S`_).

-After preparing our environment, we will download the minimum temperature data from C3S `Climate Data Store`_, inspect them and use the :mod:`icclim` library to calculate the CSDI.
+After preparing our environment, we will download the daily minimum temperature data from C3S `Climate Data Store`_, inspect them and use the :mod:`icclim` library to calculate the CSDI.
 Finally, we will display the CSDI using :mod:`matplotlib` to end up with the following map.

 .. image:: E_OBS_csdi_index.png
     :align: center